opulencephp/docs/validation.md

 <h4 id="error-message-configuration">Error Message Configuration</h4>
 If you're using the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, you will find some default error message templates in `config/resources/lang/en/validation.php`.
 You are free to edit them as you'd like.

-The `Project\Bootstrappers\Validation\ValidatorBootstrapper` binds the validator factory to `Opulence\Validation\Factories\IValidatorFactory`.
+The skeleton project comes with `Project\Bootstrappers\Validation\ValidatorBootstrapper`, which sets your default error message templates and registers your custom rules.
+It also binds the validator factory to the IoC container.
 If you'd like to use validators in your controllers or console commands, simply inject `IValidatorFactory` via the controller and command constructors, respectively:

 <h4 id="validation-in-controller">Controller Example</h4>
 ```php